AntonMoustache/handbooks/developers-handbook.md

-- Use the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/), even if you've installed the certificate with Forge.
+- Use the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/), even if you’ve installed the certificate with Forge.
 - Test the installation with the [Thawte SSL Certificate Checker](https://ssltools.thawte.com/checker/views/certCheck.jsp).
 - Test browser support using [Browserstack](https://www.browserstack.com), we